MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 Customers can now access [!INCLUDE[prodshort](includes/prodshort.md)] through **a range of modern clients** that support so many productivity features that the legacy Dynamics NAV Windows client is discontinued.

 ## When will this take effect?
-**In October 2019**, with [!INCLUDE[prodshort](includes/prodshort.md)] in the 2019 release wave 2, we have now delivered on that promise, especially aimed at partners managing the on-premises upgrade process.
+**In October 2019**, with [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2, we have now delivered on that promise, especially aimed at partners managing the on-premises upgrade process.

 This was first announced last year at various conferences and then with a detailed timeline earlier in 2019.
 For more information, see [Business Central April 2019 Update and the road ahead](https://community.dynamics.com/business/b/businesscentraldevitpro/posts/business-central-april-2019-release).